scikit-image/euroscipy24-tutorial/tutorial/01_images_are_arrays.md

 ## Image I/O

-Mostly, we won't be using images from the scikit-image example datasets, but images stored on disk in JPEG, PNG, or TIFF format.
+Usually, we don't use images from the scikit-image example datasets, but images stored on disk in JPEG, PNG, or TIFF format.
 Since scikit-image operates on NumPy arrays, *any* image reader library that returns arrays will do.
 We recommend `imageio`, but `matplotlib`, `pillow`, etc. also work.

-scikit-image provides a convenience wrapper around `image`, in the form of the `skimage.io` submodule:
+scikit-image provides a convenience wrapper around `imageio`, in the form of the `skimage.io` submodule:

 ```python
 image = ski.io.imread('./data/balloon.jpg')